 - Add the chocolate bits and mix to incorporate them into the dough.

 - Let the dough sit while preparing the sugar mixture and lining cookie sheets with parchment paper.

-- In a small bowl, combine ¼ cup granulated sugar, 1-2 tsp cardamom, and 1-2 tsp cinnamon (depending on your flavor preference).
+- In a small bowl, combine ¼ cup granulated sugar, 1-2 teaspoon cardamom, and 1-2 teaspoon cinnamon (depending on your flavor preference).